House Republicans counter Obama budget plan with much deeper cuts

 Although members of both parties said they are determined to avert a shutdown, leaders acknowledged that the House Republican proposal, in both its scope and specificity, appears to leave little negotiating room.

-"They've dug themselves into something of a hole because they've cut so deeply," said Sen. Charles E. Schumer (N.Y.), a senior member of Senate Democratic leadership.
+"They've dug themselves into something of a hole because they've cut so deeply," said Sen. Charles E. Schumer (D-N.Y.), a senior member of the Senate Democratic leadership.
 "I was surprised they went that quickly and that far."

 Schumer said Senate Democrats would counter the House GOP proposal with their own reductions.
 "The Democrats are universally for some reasonable cuts," Schumer said.
 "The president has put together a pretty good blueprint," singling out 200 specific programs for reduction and consolidation as part of a combined approach to deficit reduction that also includes tax increases.